Store Manager Resume: Templates, Examples & Essential Skills

 - Executed performance evaluations of employees to determine training requirements and develop growth routes, leading to a 25% increase in employee retention.

-This example tells you exactly how to write your own experience section.
-It uses quantifiable data and explains the candidate’s past responsibilities in detail.
+This example works because it uses quantifiable data and explains the candidate’s past responsibilities in detail.

 Are you worried that your lack of work history in store management will make your experience section look flat?